lillyxcko/React-Notebook/4-React-Syntax.md

 ```
 > The above code is toggling the boolean "isFavorite" between true <-> false.

 > It highlights that when updating state objects you must spread (using `...prevContact`) all the properites of the object when changing even just one property.
+This is beacuse when state is set using useState hook, objects are overriding all of the old states rather than simply merging them.

 <br>